Living in North Berwick

 Is North Berwick a good place to live?

-North Berwick records approximately 27 crimes per 1,000 residents annually, which is classified as very low and is below the national average of 55 per 1,000.
-Crime data is sourced from Police.uk and covers all reported offences.
-The most common categories in urban areas typically include anti-social behaviour, violence, and shoplifting.
-Check Local provides a full breakdown by crime category with monthly trends.
+North Berwick has a very low crime rate of 27 per 1,000 residents, which is below the national average of 62 per 1,000.
+Crime data is from Police.uk and covers all reported offences.

-What is the transport like in North Berwick?
+What is the average house price in North Berwick?

 Where does this data come from?